Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Be Aware of Pickpockets and Thieves

-While the cruise port may seem like a safe place, this is a perfect opportunity for pickpockets and thieves to blend with the crowds of passengers and get to work.
+While the cruise port may seem safe, this is a perfect opportunity for pickpockets and thieves to blend with the crowds of passengers and get to work.
 Be aware of your surroundings and belongings as soon as you disembark the ship.

 - Only take ashore with you what you need.